Click play to listen to audio version of financial aid for trade school post.

 Read into the Workforce Innovation & Opportunity Adults and Dislocated Workers Program.
 Funds are often available for vocational school and other career training programs .
 These funds are offered at the state level and are used to help train individuals for new vocations when they are unable to get a job in their current industry, with their current skills.

 For information about Workforce Innovation & Opportunity, visit an American Job Center.
 Locations and phone numbers for American Job Centers can be found through America’s Service Locator.
+American Job Centers provide a range of employment-related services, not just information about WIOA.
+This includes job search assistance, career counseling, and training programs.

 The GI Bill